standardese/standardese/README.md

 under a normal (Linux) installation it is `/usr/lib/clang/<version>/include`.

 The library requires Boost.Wave and the tool requires Boost.ProgramOptions and Boost.Filesystem, only tested with 1.60.
+By default, Boost libraries are linked dynamically (except for Boost.ProgramOptions which is always linked statically), but if you wish to link them statically, just add `-DBoost_USE_STATIC_LIBS=ON` to the cmake command.

-Once build simply run `standardese --help` for commandline usage.
+Once built, simply run `standardese --help` for commandline usage.

 ## Documentation